 Find Your Hue

-Let’s be honest: not all blonds are created equal, nor will every hue look superb on all skin tones.
+Let’s be honest: Not all blondes are created equal, nor will every hue look superb on all skin tones.
 “You have to choose color based on your undertones and eye color,” explains Kimble, whose client list includes Beyoncé, Shakira, and Mary J. Blige.
-“For example, hazel eyes look good with ashy blond, golden eyes look great with golden-blond tones, warmer skin tones go with with warmer hair color, and cooler shades with cooler tones.”
+“For example, hazel eyes look good with ashy blonde, golden eyes look great with golden-blonde tones, warmer skin tones go with with warmer hair color, and cooler shades with cooler tones.”

 Start Off Slow

-“Going blond is not easy.
+“Going blonde is not easy.
 It should be done in steps so that your hair is not compromised,” says Amoy Pitters, founder and owner of Amoy Couture Hair.
-“Go to a salon and sit with a colorist to get the right shade of blond.
-Don’t just go to anyone because once it goes bad, it goes really bad.
+“Go to a salon and sit with a colorist to get the right shade of blonde.
+Don’t just go to anyone, because once it goes bad, it goes really bad.
 We see [people whose color went] wrong all the time.
 To do a color-correction service is really expensive, and you can end up with damaged hair.”

 Like any new relationship, it’s best to start out slow to avoid damage.
-Going too fast can strip your strands, so instead of all-over color, opt for highlights and build over the course of a few weeks.
-Megan O'Neill, a platinum-blond beauty and fitness editor at ELLE, said it took her about three years to get the perfect shade.
+Going too fast can strip your strands, so instead of all-over color, opt for highlights, and build over the course of a few weeks.
+Megan O’Neill, a former platinum-blonde and beauty editor at Goop, said it took her about three years to get the perfect shade.

 “[My process] was very piecemeal.
-I got a few blond highlights to test the waters, and I was instantly addicted—I want to be blond forever,” she says.
-“It’s so striking when black girls go blond.
+I got a few blonde highlights to test the waters, and I was instantly addicted—I wanted to be blonde forever,” she says.
+“It’s so striking when black girls go blonde.
 The contrast of the pale hair against dark skin, it gives me the good chills,” O’Neill adds encouragingly.
 Her go-to product is Olaplex, used once every two weeks.
 “I think I’d probably be bald by now if it weren’t for Olaplex treatments.
 [The formula] miraculously rebuilds broken disulfide bonds in your hair.
 It’s no gimmick—it’s science!”

 Have a relaxer?
-Don’t count yourself out as a blond.
+Don’t count yourself out as a blonde.
 “It can be done, but you have to go to someone who understands porosity,” explains Kimble.
-Long story short: an experienced professional will know when your hair is at its limit.
+Long story short: An experienced professional will know when your hair is at its limit.

-“I love being blond, but I also chemically relax my hair, which causes a lot of shedding and, unfortunately, breakage at times,” says Aixa Weekes, a retail sales & marketing expert at Nickelodeon “However, since I wear my hair short, I can easily camouflage my weak spots.”
+“I love being blonde, but I also chemically relax my hair, which causes a lot of shedding and, unfortunately, breakage at times,” says Aixa Weekes, a retail sales and marketing expert at Nickelodeon.
+“However, since I wear my hair short, I can easily camouflage my weak spots.”